petetnt/tools-docs/tools/apollo-server/migration-graphql-server.md

 import { apolloExpress, graphiqlExpress } from 'apollo-server';

 // After
-import { graphqlExpress, graphiqlExpress } from 'graphql-server-express';
+import { graphqlExpress, graphiqlExpress } from 'apollo-server-express';
 ```

 For TypeScript types: